Us (Peter Gabriel album): Background

-Typically, Gabriel started off songs in the studio with a rhythm pattern - usually a loop, a programmed drum pattern or both combined.
-To the drum pattern, he would improvise chords on piano & keyboards and ad-lib some vocals, with the performance captured onto DAT for reference.
+Typically, Gabriel started off songs in the studio with a rhythm pattern – usually a loop, a programmed drum pattern or both combined.
+To the drum pattern, he would improvise chords on piano and keyboards and ad-lib some vocals, with the performance captured onto DAT for reference.
 Gabriel would also listen back to the captured performances, to which he would play along on his keyboard rig and inspire further ideas.
 Like on So, Lanois and David Rhodes occasionally played guitar alongside Gabriel during these early stages.
-Gradually, Gabriel arrived at a rough structure of the given song, and from there he'd start involving other musicians.
+Gradually, Gabriel arrived at a rough structure of the given song, and from there start involving other musicians.

 Gabriel held two sets of full-band sessions with his studio line-up, including Lanois, Rhodes, bassist Tony Levin and drummer Manu Katché.
-For the first sessions in October 1990, Katché had an African percussion kit setup with Gabriel's old bass drum, whereas he used a standard drum kit for the second sessions the following year.
+For the first sessions in October 1990, Katché had an African percussion kit setup with Gabriel's old bass drum from his time in Genesis, whereas he used a standard drum kit for the second set of sessions the following year.
 The musicians were given freedom to develop their own parts within the song structure.
 Subsequently, Gabriel continued to refine the songs in the studio, tweaking the song structure, melodies and lyrics until satisfied.
 Typically, Botrill would assemble a song structure on tape via transferring elements from several multitrack tapes; this process was repeated when Gabriel came up with newer ideas that required them to restructure the composition.
-Over the course of the two-and-a-half-year recording sessions for Us, each song usually went through three to four structures before Gabriel finalised them.
+Over the course of the two-and-a-half-year recording sessions for Us, each song usually went through three to four iterations before Gabriel finalised their structure.

 Gabriel had met Sinéad O'Connor in October 1990 at the Amnesty International human rights benefit concert held in Santiago, Chile.
-Gabriel asked O'Connor to sing on his album, and she came to Real World Studios to perform her vocal parts on "Blood of Eden" and "Come Talk to Me", the latter written by Gabriel to one of his daughters.
+Gabriel invited O'Connor to Real World Studios to record vocals for "Come Talk to Me" and "Blood of Eden".